 To increase our ability to cherish others, we think, “Just as my happiness is important, so is the happiness of everyone else.”
 This way of thinking is called the practice of “equalizing self and others”.
 It teaches us to cherish others as much as we cherish ourself.

-It is true that to make authentic spiritual progress we need to aknowledge our good qualities and develop confidence in our spiritual potential.
-However, we need to recognize that at the moment our mind is filled with anger, attachment and other delusons that will not go away just by our pretending that they do not exist.
+It is true that to make authentic spiritual progress we need to acknowledge our good qualities and develop confidence in our spiritual potential.
+However, we need to recognize that at the moment our mind is filled with anger, attachment and other delusions that will not go away just by our pretending that they do not exist.